Bob Owchinko

 Robert Dennis Owchinko (born January 1, 1955) is an American former professional baseball left-handed pitcher who played all or parts of ten seasons in Major League Baseball (MLB).
 Initially drafted by the San Diego Padres, he played for five teams during the 1980s.
 During his career, he worked as both a starter and relief pitcher.

 Amateur career

-Owchinko pitched for Eastern Michigan University.
+Owchinko pitched for Frank Cody High School and Eastern Michigan University.
 He helped lead EMU to two straight NCAA College World Series appearances, with a fifth-place finish in 1975 and second place finish in 1976.
 He was voted Eastern Michigan's Most Valuable Pitcher in 1975 with an 11-1 record.
 After the season, Owchinko helped lead the U.S. Men's National Team to a silver medal in the 1975 Pan American Games.

 In 1976 he went 14-3 to earn Most Valuable Pitcher honors a second year in a row, and was named to the second-team All-America and first-team Academic All-America.
 Over his college career, he went 29–9 with a 2.15 earned run average and a school record 309 strikeouts in 305 innings pitched.
 He earned four varsity letters in his time at EMU.